simonsobs/sisock/README.md

 - `SISOCK_HTTP_PORT` (default = 5000)
 - `SISOCK_GRAFANA_PORT` (default = 3000)

-Additionally, if you want to use certain data node servers that read data from your local disc, you should also define:
+Additionally, if you want to use certain data servers that read data from your local disc, you should also define:
 - For `g3-reader`, define `${SISOCK_HK_DIR}`.
 - For `radiometer-server`, define `${SISOCK_RADIOMETER_DIR}`.